arturobminski/academic-web/content/projects/ukraine-refugees/index.md

 ---
-title: Ukrainian Refugee Mobility in Poland and Intergroup Attitudes
+title: Hyper-Local Behavioral Responses to Ukrainian Migration to Poland
-summary: Using machine learning and natural language processing methods applied to novel big data on mobility patterns, I analyze the causes and effects of Ukrainian refugees' mobility to and in Poland in relation to the escalation of the Russian invasion of Ukraine in February, 2022.
+summary: Using machine learning and natural language processing methods applied to novel big data of 4.2 million establishment reviews, and with a discrete choice model, I analyze the consumption patterns of Polish natives and Ukrainian migrants and reactions to outgroup contact, with a focus on whether individuals shift away from or to neighborhoods with higher outgroup presence.
 tags:
   - Economics of Migration
   - Political Economy